krunalbadlani/crack_sensing_circuit/README.md

 It is a tool which converts Verilog code to C++ objects.
 Refer: https://www.veripool.org/verilator/

+## **Steps to simulate a mixed signal model in eSim**

+1. Open eSim and go to the Makerchip tab.
+2. Add top module the first verilog code lets say priority encoder and edit it using makerchip.
+3. Simulate and arrive to the correct results.
+4. Go to ngVeri tab and convert this Transaction level verilog (.tlv) file to ng spice model.
+5. Do the above steps for all the digital verilog codes present.
+6. Create a project.
+7. Go to the schematic editor and make a schematic of your circuit, add all the analog and digital ( created by you in the previous steps ) components using adequate adc and dac bridges.
+8. Generate the ngSpice netlist and save the schematic.
+9. Go to the kiCad to ngspice converter and give all constraints to the model precisely.
+10. Simulate using the simulate tab.

 ## **Final schematic in eSim**
 ----
 ![schematic](https://github.com/krunalbadlani/muximages/blob/main/schematic.png)